ironprathamx/cryptonite_taskphase_pratham/Linux_Luminarium/Shell_Variables.md

 _=/run/workspace/bin/env
 ```
 ## What I learnt
+I had to google this but env stands for environment variables.
+It wasn't mentioned so I looked it up as its easier to remember program names when you know what they stand for.
 # G.6 Storing command output
 ## Question
 In the course of working with the shell, you will often want to store the output of some command into a variable.
 Luckily, the shell makes this quite easy using something called Command Substitution!
 Observe: